sahat/hackathon-starter/README.md

 - reCAPTCHA
 	- For contact form submission
 - OAuth for social logins (Sign in with / Login with)
-	- Depending on your application need, obtain keys from Google, Facebook, Twitter, LinkedIn, Twitch, GitHub, Snapchat.
+	- Depending on your application need, obtain keys from Google, Facebook, X (Twitter), LinkedIn, Twitch, GitHub, Snapchat.
 You don't have to obtain valid keys for any provider that you don't need.
 Just remove the buttons and links in the login and account pug views before your demo.
 - API keys for service providers in the API Examples if you are planning to use them.

 - MongoDB Atlas